Get in Touch

 • Understanding the shell prompt

-• Utilizing GUI system administration tools
+• Utilizing GUI-based system administration tools

 • Navigating virtual consoles